wlhunter00/RedditBotADP/README.md

 The lack of spaces between the semicolons are very important.

-Look at [Text file Walkthrough](#textfile-walkthrough) for more details on what that document operates.
+Look at [Text File Walkthrough](#text-file-walkthrough) for more details on what that document operates.

 ## Walkthroughs